Nsustain/nsustain.com/HALL_OF_FAME.md

   <b>
     Security Hall of Fame
   </b><br>
+  We would like to express our gratitude to the individuals who have helped make
-  Thanks to these people, Nsustain is now a better, safer place ❤️
+  Nsustain a better and safer place ❤️
+  Their contributions are greatly appreciated and have had a significant impact on the development of Nsustain.
 </p>

 <br>